-If an institution can show that an unanticipated circumstance arose in the institution's Service Delivery Area that resulted in a significant change in the institution's ability to meet one or more State performance levels negotiated with the Department of Education that the institution has historically met, the institution may appeal to the THECB for local adjusted levels of performance.
+If an institution can show that an unanticipated circumstance arose in the institution's Service Delivery Area that resulted in a significant change in the institution's ability to meet one or more state determined performance levels approved by the Department of Education that the institution has historically met, the institution may appeal to the THECB for local adjusted levels of performance.
 Unanticipated circumstances may include significant shifts in population, economic changes such as spiraling unemployment rates, or natural disasters that closed programs for significant periods of time.